zapabob/ROCm/README.md

 Note: The following steps do not apply to the CentOS installation.

-1.The subscription for RHEL must be enabled and attached to a pool ID.
+1. The subscription for RHEL must be enabled and attached to a pool ID.
 See the Obtaining an RHEL image and license page for instructions on registering your system with the RHEL subscription server and attaching to a pool id.

-2.Enable the following repositories:
+2. Enable the following repositories:

 	sudo subscription-manager repos --enable rhel-server-rhscl-7-rpms
 	sudo subscription-manager repos --enable rhel-7-server-optional-rpms
 	sudo subscription-manager repos --enable rhel-7-server-extras-rpms

-3.Enable additional repositories by downloading and installing the epel-release-latest-7 repository RPM:
+3. Enable additional repositories by downloading and installing the epel-release-latest-7 repository RPM:

 	sudo rpm -ivh

 For more details, see
 https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm

-4.Install and set up Devtoolset-7.
+4. Install and set up Devtoolset-7.

 To setup the Devtoolset-7 environment, follow the instructions on this page: https://www.softwarecollections.org/en/scls/rhscl/devtoolset-7/